Many guests who attend your events will be outgoing and ready to experience excitement, still others may be more on the quiet side.

 Create areas for people to go in order to relax

-Introverts more than anyone needs to have time alone in order to think about things or just collect their energy.
-Going to an event can be really tiresome, especially because of the high energy surrounding them.
-So if possible offer up an area where people can go to unwind alone.
+Introverts generally prefer some time alone in order to process the event or even to settle down a bit.
+Attending an event can be quite stressful, especially due to the high energy surrounding them.
+If possible, offer up a quiet area where people can go to calm themselves before coming back into the action.

-Catering to the needs of every sort of guest at your event will be next to impossible but in order to make sure a good experience for people you’ll want to follow these tips mentioned above.
-Introverts will be more likely to come and you never know how important one of them might end up being.
+Catering to the needs of every type of guest will be next to impossible.
+It is your job to ensure that all attendees have an awesome experience.
+Introverts will be more likely to come if the last experience was a good one.
+You never know how important one of them might end up being.